-In 2016, we asked Mayoral candidates to commit to tripling mileage of protected cycle tracks, safer ‘Direct Vision’ lorries and town centre schemes in every borough
+In 2016, we asked Mayoral candidates to commit to tripling mile of protected cycle tracks, safer ‘Direct Vision’ lorries & better borough town centres

 We won commitments from all six main Mayoral candidates: Caroline Pidgeon (Liberal Democrat); George Galloway (Respect); Sadiq Khan (Labour); Sophie Walker (Women’s Equality Party); Sian Berry (Green); Zac Goldsmith (Conservative).
 The result was that Mayor Sadiq Khan had committed to and rapidly started to move on his pledge.